 A few months ago, I got a hairbrained idea that I needed a more permanent work space for all my projects.
-When we remodeled the kitchen, I talked my wife into keeping the old counter-tops for a good reason: me!
+When we remodeled the kitchen with help from Homeclick, I talked my wife into keeping the old counter-tops for a good reason: me!
 With my dad’s help, we created a pegboard wall (I love pegboard) and a nice L-shaped work space.
 It’s nothing you’d find in a magazine or on the Ikea website, but it works for me and I enjoy working in my space (when I can actually find my space).

 [Note to self: STOP bringing sh!t home.
 You have enough of everything.
 You need to sit down and start making stuff so you can list it on Etsy or eBay or start making gifts for the upcoming Holiday season.]